Dr. Glover is a licensed psychologist

 Dr. Glover is currently working in private practice in Watertown, MA, conducting assessments for students with symptoms of learning disabilities, developmental disorders (e.g., autism spectrum disorders), psychological challenges, and neuropsychological weaknesses (e.g., ADHD).
 She also holds an academic appointment as a faculty instructor in Psychiatry on the Boston University Medical Campus, providing didactic training and supervision for interns at the Center for Multicultural Training in Psychology (CMTP).
 Additionally, Dr. Glover has served as a consultant for the Educational Records Bureau (ERB), working to enhance and expand their product offerings in the Boston area.

-Outside of work, Dr. Glover is the president of the Boston Chapter of the Links, Inc., a national women’s volunteer service organization.
+Outside of work, Dr. Glover is a former president and current member of the Boston Chapter of the Links, Inc., a national women’s volunteer service organization.
 She has also served on the board of directors for Wellesley ABC (A Better Chance), a non-profit organization that provides academically talented youth from under-served areas with access to rigorous and prestigious educational opportunities.
 In addition, Dr. Glover provides assessment and consultation services for students and school personnel in various school systems on a pro-bono basis.